What is the ADDIE Model of Instructional Design?

 That’s right!
 ADDIE is an acronym, meaning each letter stands for a different phase for creating an effective eLearning course.
 ADDIE stands for:

-The model is meant to be completed in sequential order, however is designed to be a flexible, continuous process of improvements and iterations.
+The model is meant to be completed in sequential order, from Analysis to Evaluation.
+However, ADDIE is designed to be a flexible, continuous process of improvements and iterations.

 In the context of eLearning, let’s take a closer look at each phase.

-A quality analysis helps identify learning goals and objectives, and also helps gather information about what your audience already knows and what they still need to learn.
+A quality analysis helps identify learning goals and objectives.
+It also helps gather information about what your audience already knows and what they still need to learn.
+During this stage is when you’ll conduct an in-depth training needs assessment to help you identify the gaps.

 How do you perform a good analysis?
 Ask good questions – who, what, why, where, when, and how?